neha-nupur/neha-nupur/README.md

  <p align="left">
 <a href="https://nehanupur.hashnode.dev/everything-you-need-to-know-about-html-master-the-basics-and-become-a-pro" title="Everything You Need to Know About HTML: Master the Basics and Become a Pro"><img src="https://cdn.hashnode.com/res/hashnode/image/upload/v1686167716731/28bf4144-c5e5-4c38-99cd-a0037bd6fd21.png" alt=" Everything You Need to Know About HTML: Master the Basics and Become a Pro" width="250px" align="left" /></a>
 <a href="https://nehanupur.hashnode.dev/everything-you-need-to-know-about-html-master-the-basics-and-become-a-pro" title="Everything You Need to Know About HTML: Master the Basics and Become a Pro"><strong>Everything You Need to Know About HTML: Master the Basics and Become a Pro</strong></a>
 <br/> Hey folks, in this blog, I have shared my experiences so far.
 I thought of writing it before but I wasn't sure if anyone would read it or maybe not interested in it.
 However, I realized that it doesn't really matter if others read it or not.
-I decided to document my journey for myself, so that in the future, if I ever...</p> <br>
+I decided to document my journey for myself, so that in the future, if I ever...</p> <br> <br>
 <p align=left> </p>

   <p align="left">